monome/docs/crow/index.md

 While *First* is a compelling instrument on its own, crow collects all manner of objects: other Eurorack synthesizer modules, computers, and norns.

-We have trained crow to navigate the following landscapes, but you can also script your own flight patterns.
-Please feel free to peruse the [scripting tutorial](scripting) and crow's command [reference page](reference).
+We have trained crow to navigate the following landscapes:

 ### norns